Section Image

 Nelis’ Dutch Village is a major attraction in town, celebrating the area’s Netherlands roots.
 It features rides for kids, a petting zoo, clog dancing and Dutch food, including cheese tastings.
 The village’s old European design is enhanced with tulips planted all over the park.
 Every year, it participates in Tulip Time, a 10-day festival that involves planting millions of tulips around Holland, along with more clog dancing, a carnival and fireworks.

-U.S. 31 is the main highway that runs through town and can be taken 20 miles to Grand Haven.
-It connects to Interstate 196, leading 30 miles to Grand Rapids, about a 30-minute drive.
-Gerald R. Ford International Airport is in Grand Rapids and there’s an Amtrak station in downtown Holland.
+U.S. 31, the main highway through town, can be taken 20 miles to Grand Haven.
+It connects to Interstate 196, leading 30 miles to Grand Rapids.
+Gerald R. Ford International Airport is in Grand Rapids, and there’s an Amtrak station in downtown Holland.
 Public buses are available in town through MAX Transit.

 Nicolas Stuart